 “A shining city on a hill serves as an example to us all.”

-Since the time of Jesus, a city on a hill has served as a metaphor for a place that serves as as a beacon, driving back the darkness, calling people to it, and setting an example for others to follow.
+Since the time of Jesus, a city on a hill has served as a metaphor for a place that serves as a beacon, driving back the darkness, calling people to it, and setting an example for others to follow.

 One such “city” is set on a hill overlooking the small town of Hawthorne, N.Y..
 Rosary Hill is one of the homes run by the Dominican Sisters of Hawthorne, an order of nuns dedicated to to the care of those with incurable cancer.

-In 1900 they established a congregation of Religious Sisters.
+In 1900 they were established a congregation of Religious Sisters.
 They were given the Dominican habit and called themselves “the Servants of Relief for Incurable Cancer.”
 Their purpose was to provide for the well-being of incurably ill and destitute cancer patients.
 Rose became known as Mother Mary Alphonsa.

 In 1901 Mother established Rosary Hill in a small hamlet in Westchester County, about twenty miles north of New York City.
 The community came to be called Hawthorne, in honor of her father.
 Rosary Hill still serves the poor with incurable cancer along with other homes in Philadelphia and Atlanta.